Tutors

 Prof. Dr. Stefan Wiemer

 The Swiss Seismological Service (SED) at ETH Zurich is the federal agency responsible for monitoring earthquakes in Switzerland and its neighboring countries and for assessing Switzerland’s seismic hazard.
 When an earthquake happens, the SED informs the public, authorities, and the media about the earthquake’s location, magnitude, and possible consequences.
-The director of the SED, Stefan Wiemer is also a professor of seismology at the Department of Earth Sciences.
+The director of the SED, Stefan Wiemer is also a professor of seismology at the Department of Earth and Planetary Sciences.

 Prof. Dr. Anthony Patt